Skip to main content

 1 mentions Positive Neutral Negative

-The game effectively evokes strong emotions and conflicts, showcasing its quality as a piece of media or art.
-It resonates particularly well with players interested in themes of surveillance, politics, culture, and RPGs.
+The game effectively evokes strong emotions and conflicts, showcasing its artistic merit and depth.
+It resonates particularly well with players interested in themes of surveillance, politics, culture, and role-playing elements.

 • “The game made me feel conflict and emotion, which is indicative of an excellent work of media or art.
 If you are interested in surveillance, politics, culture, RPGs, or conflict, this game is for you.”